 You’ve been told you need to be on LinkedIn.
-You made your account and wrote a killer LinkedIn profile, but that’s only the start.
+You created your account, wrote a killer LinkedIn profile, and optimized it for recruiters, but that’s only the start.
 Only about half of LinkedIn users have logged on in the past month and countless accounts are empty, outdated, and abandoned.
 To get the most out of LinkedIn, you must reach out to and connect with your colleagues and industry peers.

 Adding quality LinkedIn connections improves your job prospects whether you’re actively searching or simply keeping an open mind to career opportunities.
 For example, expanding your network will increase the number of first-, second, and third-degree connections between you, recruiters, and hiring managers, which helps you rank higher in LinkedIn Recruiter Search results.

 How to connect with someone on LinkedIn